 They then placed it on a table covered with newsprint for me to examine.
 I counted the stitches in the beginning row, examined the increase and pattern structure, noted the strategy to decrease towards the underside, and marveled at the beautiful braided edge inherent in the felt roll that supports its shape.
 While the technical details recorded will be published later, the structure was not cross-knit nalbinding as had been implied by Barber’s diagrams and the quartered and striped drawing.
-Instead, it is made of patterned blanket stitch with judicious use of spacing between stitches to make the striped pattern.
+Instead, it is made of patterned simple looping, sometimes called blanket or buttonhole stitch, with judicious use of spacing between stitches to make the striped pattern.
 The increasing strategy does mean that there are a few single stitches per row that connect to the previous in a manner to make a single wale of cross-knit nalbinding at each quarter’s edge, but this is a secondary effect, not the primary construction structure.

 I also took notes on three other hats, though they were not removed from their cases for examination.
 The most notable was referred to as the “witch’s hat” given it’s beret-like base and stuffed point displayed on the skull upon which it was found.
 The base was covered in a fabric made of loop & twist and the point was covered in a fabric made up of loop & twist and blanket stitch bands.
 I left Ürümchi that same night taking the train to Xi’an.
 I did not have internet access until the 26th, at which point I sent a preliminary report to the nalbinding email group list.